sleepeybunney/maelstrom/README.md

   * Close the game and run Maelstrom

-  * Make a note of which options are checked, as well as your seed value (in the box next to "Fixed Seed")
+  * Save your settings on the "Presets" tab

-  * Uncheck everything and click "Go" to reset the game to normal
+  * Load the "Vanilla" preset and click "Go" to reset the game to normal

-  * Load the game, play past the part you are stuck on, and save
+  * Run the game, play past the part you are stuck on, and save

   * Close it and run Maelstrom again

-  * Restore all your settings and fix the seed to what it was before, then click "Go"
+  * Restore your settings ("Presets" tab) and seed number ("History" tab), then click "Go"

 ## Planned Features

-* Improved UI with more configuration options & info on what they do
-* Support for Steam EFIGS versions of the game, possibly also CD-ROM and PSX versions eventually
+* Support for more versions of the game, such as PSX, PC CD-ROM, & Switch
 * More substantial rebalancing for shuffled bosses, so they are generally beatable at the point they are encountered
 * Shuffled GF locations
-* Random weapon upgrade requirements
 * Shuffled monster locations
-* Random spells from bosses & monsters

 If you have ideas for new features or improvements, feel free to message me here or on [Twitter](https://twitter.com/sleepeybunney)!